shivtechfeek/angular2-seed-login-page/README.md

-## angular2-seed
+## angular4 bootstrap seed

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple starter project demonstrating the basic concepts of Angular 4 with bootstap and layout management.

+This will help eyeryone with Login page header and footer settings.

 ### Usage